Explore generative AI

 Summary

 The interface and techniques used in this exercise are similar to those in Microsoft Foundry portal; a platform for building AI apps and agents in the Microsoft Azure cloud.
-You can use the OpenAI SDK to connect to Microsoft Foundry endpoints and work with your models there.
+You can use the OpenAI SDK to connect to Microsoft Foundry endpoints and work with your models and agents there.